gimlet-io/gimlet-documentation/src/pages/docs/ai-deployments/jupyter-notebook-deployment-tutorial.md

 After selecting the container image method, select the **Gimlet Registry** option under **Registry** settings, and add change the **Port** to `8080`.
 You can see the settings in the screenshot below:

 ![Jupyter Notebook deployment settings with Dockerfile and port set.](/docs/screenshots/jupyter-notebook-deployment/jupyter-notebook-deployment-config.png)

-Edit the domain to your liking if you use a custom one, but Gimlet generates a domain for your Jupyter Notebook by default.

 ## Step 3: Deploy